 And wakes up to the alarm in full fury looking for him and the stolen egg.
 Which he brought completely on himself by stealing the egg.
 And we still don’t know why he stole it.
 Realizing he needs a better place to hide, Piemur manages to climb the walls and slide through a window into a locked storeroom.
 The lock is tested by the searchers before they move on.
 Piemur still needs an even better hiding spot than this, and his cleverness provides an answer.

 He crawled cautiously over the stacked bundles until he found one with enough slack at the top to admit him.
-He opened the thing, and just as he was crawling in, wondered how under the sun he was going to tie it up again, the switching in the side began to give in his hands.
+He opened the thing, and just as he was crawling in, wondered how under the sun he was going to tie it up again, the stitching in the side began to give in his hands.
 Smiling happily at such a solution, he rapidly undid the stitching down the side.
 Crawling out, he retied the knot about the mouth of the sack, then slid through the undone seam, which, once inside, he could do up slowly, but enough to pass a cursory inspection.
 It was hard to do, feeding the thick thread though the original holes from the inside, and his hands and fingers were cramped when he finally accomplished the feat.

 […Finally safe…ish, Piemur falls into a deep sleep, then has a moment of panic trying not to suffocate in his bag…]